DaimyoHub/DaimyoHub/README.md

 ### About me

 I'm studying theoretical computer science at the Paris-Saclay University.
-I'm focussing on formal semantics and theoretical aspects of programming languages.
+I'm focussing on formal methods and every aspects of programming languages.

 ### Contacts & references